|Professor in the Department of Computer Science||MCS 1018|

 Widening the Appeal of Computer Science

 I have a long standing collaboration with Martin Bank's Group at Berkeley, working on 3D displays, acccommodation, and some interesting work on animal eyes describing why different animals have different shaped pupils.
-See National Geographics, The Conversation, New York Times, The Guardian and others.
+See National Geographic, The Conversation, New York Times, The Guardian and others.
+This paper has an altmetrics score of 1928 (Jul 2022) making it the 5th ranked paper of all time by Durham University.

 (Image Jim Champion (sheep); R'lyeh (wolf); Michele Lamberti (fox); William Warby (cuttlefish), CC BY-SA)